istjohn 9 months ago

 It is a similar problem to how power is regulated in California, which has a mandated profit cap as a percent of costs.
 As a result, these regulated companies have the highest opex and cost of power in the nation of approximately $0.50/kwh

-• js8 9 hours ago
+• js8 9 months ago

 What you're talking about is a market failure, basically admitting that markets don't decrease prices in many cases.
 Which is a much deeper rabbit hole.